roytang/blog/content/page/lists/2020/movies/index.md

 List of new (to me) movies watched in 2020.
 Ongoing!

+Ratings scale:

+- 5: I regret that I can never again watch it for the first time
+- 4: I would enjoy watching it again
+- 3: I wouldn't mind watching it again, if I had nothing better to do
+- 2: I would not want to watch it again
+- 1: If you suggest watching it, it might be time to end the friendship

 | # | Title | Release Year | Date Watched | Notes | Rating (out of 5) |
 |---|---|---|---|---|---|
 | 1 | Sicario | 2015 | Jan 05 | Great thriller movie, but the lesson here is so bleak | 5 |